buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 There are a lot of dos and don'ts when it comes to wiring PCBs, some exist for historical reasons but aren't as relevant today, while others are subject to incredibly fierce and exciting (read: boring) debates between engineers.
 Probably the big one that gets people fuming is that we can't have 90 degree bends in traces because they introduce electromagnetic interference, so we should only use 45 degree bends.
 Whether or not this holds true for high frequency devices or high voltage PCBs does not really matter to us because a keyboard is neither.
 [You can go fully curved](https://community.element14.com/technologies/open-source-hardware/b/blog/posts/vintage-curvy-pcb-traces-with-kicad-7) if a vintage look is your preferred aesthetic!

-The other big one is to minimize is forks:
+The other big one is to minimize forks:

 <p align="center">
 ![A track with two different forks on it](images/BuuKeeb/TraceFork.png)